proencode/fedora-sh/12-markdown-Archive/packtpub/2025/0625-BeginningC++GameProgramming/01_welcome_to_beginning_c++_game_programming,_3ed.md

 Description automatically generated
 Figure 1.20: The assets

-The sound files are all in .wav format.
+The sound files are all in `.wav` format.
 These files contain the sound effects that we will play at certain events throughout the game.
-They were all generated using BFXR and are as follows:
+They were all generated using **BFXR** and are as follows:

-chop.wav: A sound that is a bit like an axe chopping a tree death.wav: A sound a bit like a retro “losing” sound out_of_time.wav: A sound that plays when the player loses by running out of time, as opposed to being squashed We have seen all the assets, including the graphics, so now we will have a short discussion related to the resolution of the screen and how we position the graphics on it.
+- `chop.wav`: A sound that is a bit like an axe chopping a tree
+- `death.wav`: A sound a bit like a retro “losing” sound
+- `out_of_time.wav`: A sound that plays when the player loses by running out of time, as opposed to being squashed

+We have seen all the assets, including the graphics, so now we will have a short discussion related to the resolution of the screen and how we position the graphics on it.

-Understanding screen and internal coordinates
+# Understanding screen and internal coordinates

 Before we move on to the actual C++ coding, let’s talk a little about coordinates.
 All the images that we see on our monitors are made from pixels.
 Pixels are tiny dots of light that combine to make the images we see on the screen.

 There are many different resolutions of a monitor but, as an example, consider that a typical monitor might have 1,920 pixels horizontally and 1,080 pixels vertically.